fnaumenko/isChIP/README.md

 **isChIP** generates output in one of three modes:<br>
 *test* – simulation of site of interest sequencing; the output is test sequences/alignment<br>
-*control* – simulation of control production; the output is 'input' sequences/alignment<br>
+*control* – simulation of control production; the output is 'input' sequences/alignment.<br>
-*regular* – simple regular cutting of reference chromosome, an auxiliary mode for special use.<br>
-*Test* and *control* modes are distinguished only by involvement or elimination of sites of interest in a process.
+They are distinguished only by involvement or elimination of sites of interest in a process.
-The sites are represented by the set of features stated in a BED file, called *template*.
+The sites are represented by the set of features stated in a single optional parameter – BED file, called *template*.
-*Template* is a single optional parameter.

 ### Template
 *Template* is a file in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format whose features correspond to binding events.